flammy/fsapi/README.md

 Some comands fails with  FS_NODE_BLOCKED, I think it is the same problem as above:
 * netRemote.nav.list

-### 3 german comments

-There are some german comments in the code.

 ### commands in standby

 Not all Commands are available if the device is in standby (maybe also in different modes).
 There should be a blacklist or whitelist to avoid unnecessary requests.

-### autodiscover
-There should be an implementation for ssdp:discover.

-### Save settings
-There sould be a function to save / update settings.
-At the moment there is only a hardcoded config file or a variable.